upgrade/frontend-challenge/README.md

   }
   ```
 - Show success / error page according to the returned http status from the submit response
-- Make sure to add a loading indicator (spinner) to all API requests in order to provide ux feedback since the mocked server will have a delayed response
+- Make sure to add a loading indicator (spinner) to all API requests in order to provide UX feedback since the mocked server will have a delayed response